aroberge/avantpy/docs/source/tracebacks_upper.rst

        4:

-    The AvantPy NOBREAK keyword can be used instead of ELSE (Python: else) only when it begins a new statement for loops.
+    The AvantPy NOBREAK keyword can be used instead of ELSE (Python: else) only when it begins a new statement in FOR/WHILE loops.

 NobreakSyntaxError